SOCIAL SECURITY ADMINISTRATION (SSA)

 A. Update the medical criteria used to evaluate disability applications to keep pace with medicine, science, technology, and workforce changes;

-F. Update our Freedom of Information Act and Privacy and Disclosure rules.
+E. Update our Freedom of Information Act and Privacy and Disclosure rules.

-III.
+II.
 Regulations in the Proposed Rule Stage

 Our regulations will:

-IV.
+III.
 Regulations in the Final Rule Stage

 Our regulation in the final rule stage will: